Positive Behaviour Support (PBS)

 Our Positive Behaviour Support (PBS)

-We reduce challenges for people who have learning disabilities or are autistic through a combination of working with each person, their family and the team that knows them best.
+We reduce challenges for people who have learning disabilities or autism through a combination of working with each person, their family and the team that knows them best.
 We work with our speech and language therapists and, where a person may have a visual impairment, our vision rehabilitation workers.

 We carry out functional assessments and then develop a PBS plan that is specific to that person.
 We then train our staff team to support the person in the best ways that work for them.
 This may involve teaching easier, alternative ways for the person to get their needs met.